Informfully/Documentation/docs/source/participatory.rst

 Participatory Diversity
 =======================

-``Political Diversity`` is an algorithm that creates a recommendation list by using political user scores and political article scores.
+The participatory ``Political Diversity`` (PLD) is an algorithm that creates a recommendation list by using political user scores and political article scores.
-This algorithm takes these user and article scores, computing the Euclidean distance to generate candidate items, and filters.

-The ``Participatory Diversity`` algorithm is based on user scores and article scores.
-The user score can be calculated from a questionnaire survey or based on the user's historical browsing data, as adopted in this project, while the article score is calculated from the user scores of all its readers.
-At the same time, the algorithm also requires a distribution to describe the number of articles that the system should recommend for a certain user score.
+PLD leverages user and article scores derived from interaction data to curate news feeds that reflect a broad spectrum of political views, thus supporting a healthier democratic environment.

 For the code, please see the `PLD implementation <https://github.com/Informfully/Recommenders/tree/main/cornac/models/pld>`_ in the repository.